 - containing real food

 - take about 30 minutes (or as close to it as we can).

 You can see other recipes in this series here.

-“The Frog Prince” is a well known fairly tale by the Brothers Grimm.
-I find it really finny that in the version written by the brothers, the curse is lifted off the prince when the Princess throws him against a wall in disgust, haha!
+“The Frog Prince” is a well known story by the Brothers Grimm and is a classic tale featuring a beautiful princess.
+I find it really funny that in the version written by the brothers, the curse is lifted off the prince when the Princess throws him against a wall in disgust, haha!
 It is only in modern times when the Princess kisses him.

 Normally Gumbo takes several hours to make, but a few shortcuts will turn this into a quick 30 minute meal that your kids can help you make AND will enjoy eating!
 The result is a hearty and flavorful recipe packed with chicken and smokey sausage, just like Princess Tiana would have enjoyed!

 - Use the microwave-ready pouches of rice to shorten cooking time and reduce the number of pots you dirty.
 We like this brown rice and quinoa one, but you can use a white rice, too!
 We used 2 pouches for this recipe.

 - Buy a rotisserie chicken from your local grocery store so you don’t have to cook the meat!
 My local store sells the meat already pulled off the bones, which makes a HUGE time saver!

 - Buy your carrots, peppers and onions pre-chopped will save you time.
 Look for shredded carrots in the produce section and you can find chopped onions and peppers either in the produce section or in the freezer section!
 It is up to you to weight your budget vs time and see which is most important that day.

 - Children aged 0-3 can help you pick out the produce at the store, measure the ingredients and set the table.